Nine Emperor Gods

 The sedan carriers then rocked the sedan chairs in synchronized movements as they made their way back to the lorries and be transported back to the temple.

 Figure 40.
-Upon return of all idols and processions, the 9 oiled lamps; arranged in a triangular structure, were holstered up the bamboo pole.
+Upon return of the entourage to the temple, and the conveying of the incense vessel and tablet to the Inner Chamber above the main hall, the Nine Lamps (oil lamps), arranged in a triangular structure, were hoisted up the bamboo pole.
 The lighting of these 9 lamps marks the official commencement of the Nine Emperor Gods Festival in Hougang Dou Mu Gong.

 Figure 41.
-Flood of devotees began praying to the Nine Emperor Gods.
+Devotees praying and offering incense to the Nine Emperor Gods.

 Figure 42, 43, 44, 45.
-The last ritual for the day was conducted by the head priest to bless the 平安桥 (ping an qiao).
+The last ritual for the day was conducted by the head priest to bless the Bridge of Blessing 平安桥 (ping an qiao).

-Devotees seeking for peace could cross the bridge within the span of the celebration period.
+Devotees seeking blessing could cross the bridge during celebration period.

 Day 2: 2nd October 2016

 For this day, the highlight would be when the Long Nan Dian (龙南殿) visited the Hougang Dou Mu Gong temple at approximately 7pm.
-Temples visiting other temples during celebrations is common, as such acts are used to establish connections and display close relationships among each other.
+Temples visiting other temples during celebrations is common, as such visits are used to establish connections and reinforce their close relationships with each other.

 The table began to be filled with various types of offerings as the number of devotees visiting the temple increased rapidly.